Gubaer/dart-simple-features/README.md

 [Simple Feature Specification](http://www.opengeospatial.org/standards/sfa) (SFS).

 The SFS defines a hierarchy of geometry types which are used in geographical information systems.
-Most database systems mit spatial functionality as well as software frameworks for processing GIS data provide an implementation of the SFS.
+Most database systems with spatial functionality as well as software frameworks for processing GIS data provide an implementation of the SFS.